elhui2/Reboot-Project/README.md

 ### Changes in this version

-- Optimizations for main menu
+- Script theme.js cambiado de jquery a js
 - Remove obsolete code
-- Social Section in configurations
-- removing iconmoon, revslider and a lot js libraries
-- Updated Bootstrap to 5.X

 ### TODO:
 - Layout of categories and blog page and search